django-cms/djangocms-frontend/README.rst

 Key features
 ============

-- Easy to implement re-usable frontend custom components.
+- **Easy to implement re-usable frontend custom components**, which in the simples case consist of a template and declarative sort of form class.

 - Support of `Bootstrap 5 <https://getbootstrap.com>`_, django CMS 3.8+
-  and django CMS 4.
+  and django CMS 4 out of the box.

 - **Separation of plugins from css framework**, i.e. no need to rebuild you site's plugin tree if css framework is changed in the